I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt--dxgkmdt-opm-hdcp-protection-level.md

 ## -remarks
 <p>HDCP protects digital video signals from digital video output connectors.
 Currently, OPM can use HDCP to protect data from Digital Video Interface (DVI) and High-Definition Multimedia Interface (HDMI) connector outputs.
 For more information about the HDCP system, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=38728">HDCP Specification Revision 1.1</a>.</p>

-<p>HDCP protects digital video signals from digital video output connectors.
-Currently, OPM can use HDCP to protect data from Digital Video Interface (DVI) and High-Definition Multimedia Interface (HDMI) connector outputs.
-For more information about the HDCP system, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=38728">HDCP Specification Revision 1.1</a>.</p>

-<p>HDCP protects digital video signals from digital video output connectors.
-Currently, OPM can use HDCP to protect data from Digital Video Interface (DVI) and High-Definition Multimedia Interface (HDMI) connector outputs.
-For more information about the HDCP system, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=38728">HDCP Specification Revision 1.1</a>.</p>

 ## -requirements
 <table>
 <tr>